niaid/sitk-ibex/README.rst

 SITK-IBEX: Aligning images acquired with the IBEX microscopy imaging technique
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 This Python package was implemented as part of the development of the Iterative Bleaching Extends Multiplexity (IBEX) imaging technique.
-It enables the alignment of multiple panels, low multiplexity fluorescence images, acquired using IBEX.
+It enables the alignment of multiple cycles of fluorescence images, acquired using IBEX.
 A repeated marker is used to register all panels to a selected panel (in the registration nomenclature this is the fixed image).
 After registration all panels are resampled onto the fixed image.